cypress-io/cypress-documentation/content/api/commands/session.md

 so that subsequent calls to `cy.session()` with the same `id` will bypass `setup` and just restore the cached session data.

-The page is cleared before `setup` when `testIsolation='on'` and is not cleared when `testIsolation='off'`.
+The page is cleared before `setup` when `testIsolation` is enabled and is not cleared when `testIsolation` is disabled.

-Cookies, local storage and session storage in all domains are always cleared before `setup` runs, regardless of the testIsolation configuration.
+Cookies, local storage and session storage in all domains are always cleared before `setup` runs, regardless of the `testIsolation` configuration.

 **<Icon name="angle-right"></Icon> options** **_(Object)_**